vldr/Cyth/README.md

 Once we have the function pointer, we can just call it.

 There is one caveat: in Cyth, functions can panic (crash).
-When a function obtained from `cyth_get_function` panics, the return value will always be `0`/`NULL` (if the return type is not `void`).
 You can check whether the function you just ran crashed by calling the `cyth_error` function.
-The `cyth_error` function will return `1` if the last Cyth function called crashed; otherwise, it will return `0` if it ran successfully.
+The `cyth_error` function will return `1` if the last executed Cyth function crashed; otherwise, it will return `0` if it ran successfully.
+The `cyth_error` flag is reset each time you call a Cyth function.

+The return value of a Cyth function that crashed is always `0` or `NULL` (if the return type is not `void`).
+This includes strings and arrays, which are *NEVER* allowed to be `NULL`.
+Thus, checking for errors is important.

 ```cpp
 #include <stdio.h>